After questionable officiating, Bills Mafia donates to visual impairment organization in honor of NFL refs - NewsBreak

 Ryan Zylinski is visually impaired and an employee of VIA.
 He tells News 4 that the donations will be put to good use, for people all around Western New York.

 “We serve a large demographic of folks.
 All the way from when you’re first born, up until our oldest clients- over 100,” said Zylinski.
-“We have services all in between there, so this support does mean the difference for a large number of people,” he added.Indianapolis Colts nominate Kenny Moore for Walter Payton NFL Man of the Year Award
+“We have services all in between there, so this support does mean the difference for a large number of people,” he added.4 Observations: Bills’ rally falls short in overtime

 Donations flowed through the VIA website all day – especially in $17 increments, representing Josh Allen’s jersey number.